-Community Health and Disaster Response Programs
+Community Health and Disaster Response Programmes

 Shell Pilipinas also aids in tackling the nation's most pressing health concerns.
-From supporting individuals living with HIV/ AIDS, working to eliminate Malaria in the Philippines, to augmenting the government's efforts to curb the effects of the COVID-19 epidemic, Shell Pilipinas continues to Power Lives for a healthier, more prosperous nation.
+From supporting individuals living with HIV/ AIDS, working to eliminate Malaria in the Philippines, to augmenting the government's efforts to curb the effects of the COVID-19 pandemic, Shell Pilipinas continues to Power Lives for a healthier, more prosperous nation.

-HIV-AIDS Program: PROTECTS
+HIV-AIDS Programme: PROTECTS

-In partnerships with the government, the business sector, and civic organisations, PSFI founded the Philippine Business Sector Response to HIV/AIDS (PBSR) in 2009.
-The program is a response to the increase of cases in HIV in the Philippines.
+In partnerships with the government, the business sector, and civic organisations, PSFI founded the Philippine Business Sector Response to HIV/AIDS in 2009.
+The programme seeks to address the increase of HIV cases in the Philippines.
 In 2019, the Global Fund renewed its commitment by giving a three-year grant to PSFI to strengthen the ongoing response.
-This has led to the launch of the Philippines Response in Optimizing Testing, Empowered Communities, Treatment and Sustainability (PROTECTS) in 2021.
+This led to the launch of PROTECTS in 2021.
 The grant supported the implementation of the Philippine Health Sector HIV Strategic Plan 2020-2022, as well as the AIDS and STI Prevention and Control Program of the Department of Health of the Philippines (DOH).
 It has supported more than 240,000 individuals through various trainings and workshops across the Philippines.

 According to the DOH, from the first case of HIV infection reported in the Philippines in 1984 until June 2021, there have been some 101,768 confirmed HIV cases.
-Ninety-four percent of those diagnosed were male and 6% were female.
+Of those diagnosed with HIV, 94% were male and 6% were female.
 In 2022, there was a 23% increase in diagnosed cases in January to June 2022 compared to the same period the previous year.
 This is why the work of the Foundation, alongside its partners, is more important than ever.